Tammy (film)

 Tammy is a 2014 American road comedy film directed and co-written by Ben Falcone in his directorial debut and co-produced, co-written by, and starring his wife Melissa McCarthy as the title character.
 The film also stars Susan Sarandon, Allison Janney, Gary Cole, Mark Duplass, Toni Collette, Sandra Oh, Nat Faxon, with Dan Aykroyd, and Kathy Bates.
 The film tells the story of a woman named Tammy (McCarthy) who hits the road with her profane, alcoholic grandmother (Sarandon) after she finds out that her husband (Faxon) is cheating on her.
 Tammy was released in theaters on July 2, 2014.

-Although a box office success, grossing $100.3 million from a $20 million budget, it received generally negative reviews from critics with McCarthy and Sarandon receiving Razzie nominations for Worst Actress and Worst Supporting Actress respectively.
+Despite being a box office success, grossing $100.3 million from a $20 million budget, it received generally negative reviews from critics with McCarthy and Sarandon receiving Razzie nominations for Worst Actress and Worst Supporting Actress respectively.

 Plot

 In Murphysboro, Illinois, Tammy Banks strikes a deer on the way to her job at the fast food restaurant Topper Jack's, where she is later dismissed for her frequent tardiness.
 After her car breaks down on the way home on Illinois Route 13, she walks home to find her husband, Greg, eating a romantic meal with their neighbor, Missi.
 A frustrated Tammy leaves for her parents' house.

 She tells her mother, Deb, about her plans to leave and takes her grandmother Pearl's Cadillac DeVille.
 Though Tammy initially turns down Pearl's request to come along, she accepts when Pearl proves she has a large sum of cash.
 Tammy has beer with Pearl, and the next morning they wake up near a park where Pearl convinces Tammy not to go back home.
 Pearl wants to visit Niagara Falls with Tammy since she had gone as a child.
 Along the way the two stop in a bar in Louisville, Kentucky, Tammy meets Earl Tillman and his son Bobby, and Earl hooks up with Pearl.
 Tammy and Bobby begin a romantic relationship as Pearl and Earl drunkenly make out in the car.
 Bobby gives Tammy his number to call him so he can pick up Earl.
 After Bobby picks up Earl the next morning, Tammy and Pearl are arrested after Pearl buys a case of beer for two teenagers and shoplifts a pint of whiskey for herself.
 Tammy is released, but Pearl stays at the jail for possessing illegal prescription drugs.